Types of Car Dents and How to Remove Them

 Round Dent

-These dents tend to be circular or funnel-like in shape.
-Round dents commonly occur if a car comes in contact with spherical objects like a tennis ball or football.
-Since the damage caused by round dents is minor in nature, they can be easily fixed without any car paint damage.
+Round dents tend to be circular or funnel-like in shape.
+These dents commonly occur if a car’s surface comes in contact with spherical objects like baseballs or hailstones.
+Since the damage caused by round dents is minor, they can be easily fixed without any car paint damage.

 Hail Dent